TypesettingTools/arch1t3cht-Aegisub-Scripts/doc/templaters.md

 ### Functions
 The templaters provide various useful functions to further modify the current line.
 They're all documented in the respective templater's documentations.
 I just want to highlight the arguably most important one, called `retime`.

 The `retime` function allows you to change the timing of the output line.
 There isn't any magic involved here - the `line` table always contains the fields of the line currently being currently generated and can be changed by anyone, so nobody is stopping you from writing `!(function() line.start_time = 1234 end)()!` to set the generated `fx` line's start time to `1:23`.
 The `retime` function just makes this much more convenient.

 *For example, even with `template syl`, the generated line uses the timing of the original `kara` line by default.
 If you instead want it to only appear when the syllable is being highlighted, you could add `!retime("syl")!` to your template to set its start and end time to the (absolute) start and end time of the syllable, respectively.
 If you want a lead-in and lead-out of 150 and 300 milliseconds respecively, you can write `!retime("syl", -150, 300)!`.
-If you instead want the syllable to disappear right when it should start getting highlighted, you can use `!retime("start2syl")` instead.
+If you instead want the syllable to disappear right when it should start getting highlighted, you can use `!retime("start2syl")!` instead.
 Check the documentation for all the possible modes.*

 ### Loops
 Finally, let's talk about loops.
 You can use loops in templates to create more complex effects, like generating multiple lines from each application of any one `template` line.
 You can also set the number of iterations during runtime.
 With The0x's templater, you can even use multiple nested loops.
 Using the `util.fbf` function, you can also easily set up a loop generating one output line for each frame.
 Mixins also support loops in The0x's templater.

-*For example, consider a line with the Effect `template line loop 5 i` and the text*
+*For example, consider a line with the Effect `template line loop myloop 5` and the text*
 ```
 {!relayer($maxloop_myloop - $loop_myloop)!
 \an5\pos(!line.center - $loop_myloop - 1!,!line.middle + $loop_myloop - 1!)}